-The Companies have various contracts to obtain analog, digital and premium video programming from program suppliers whose compensation is typically based on a flat fee per customer.
+The Company has various contracts to obtain analog, digital and premium video programming from program suppliers whose compensation is typically based on a flat fee per customer.
 The cost of the right to exhibit network programming under such arrangements is recorded in operating expenses in the month the programming is available for exhibition.
-Programming costs are paid each month based on calculations performed by the Companies and are subject to periodic audits performed by the programmers.
+Programming costs are paid each month based on calculations performed by the Company and are subject to periodic audits performed by the programmers.
 Certain programming contracts contain launch incentives to be paid by the programmers.
-The Companies receive these payments related to the activation of the programmer's cable television channel and recognize the launch incentives on a straightline basis over the life of the programming agreement as a reduction of programming expense.
+The Company receives these payments related to the activation of the programmer's cable television channel and recognizes the launch incentives on a straight-line basis over the life of the programming agreement as a reduction of programming expense.
 This offset to programming expense was \$22 million, \$32 million, and \$41 million for the years ended December 31, 2007, 2006, and 2005, respectively.
-Programming costs included in the accompanying statement of operations were \$1.6 billion, \$1.5 billion, and \$1.4 billion for the years ended December 31, 2007, 2006, and 2005, respectively.
-As of December 31, 2007 and 2006, the deferred amounts of launch incentives, included in other long-term liabilities, were \$65 million and \$67 million, respectively.
+Programming costs included in the accompanying statement of operations were \$1.6 billion, \$1.5 billion, and \$1.4 billion for the years ended December 31, 2007, 2006, and 2006, the deferred amounts of launch incentives, included in other long-term liabilities, were \$65 million and \$67 million, respectively.